 Note: It is mandatory to create at least one billing entity, regardless of the payment method you choose for your account.

-The maximum number of billing entities is stated in your contract and this limit will be reflected in your account.
-Should you wish to add more billing entities, please contact your Account Manager.
+The maximum number of billing entities you can create is stated in your contract and this limit will be reflected in your account.
+Should you wish to add more billing entities, please contact us.

 Tip: We recommend to keep the total number of billing entities at a bare minimum to ensure ease of maintenance and reduced risk of the users selecting the wrong billing entity at check-out.

-You can setup a new billing entity by clicking on Billing > Billing entities menu on the left after login and selecting the Add new button on the top right corner.
-Alternatively you can provide us with a list of billing entities you wish to create and we can support you with a bulk upload of those.
+You can set up a new billing entity by clicking on Billing > Billing entities menu on the left after login and selecting the Add new button on the top right corner.
+If you wish to upload several billing entities at the same time, we offer a bulk upload functionality using an Excel template.
 Please see below for a list of the information required.

 The most important information you will have to provide includes:

 - Legal entity: Should include the full and complete legal entity name (e.g. ‘Gelato AS’ instead of just ‘Gelato’)

 - VAT number: Should match the country of the legal entity.
 It is needed in order to provide you with the accurate VAT information in case you have an internal process to follow for managing your tax payments.